 If you want your candidates to show skills required for email marketing, for example, you may set a deadline to see how many are found, what positions they hold, and the plan your candidate demonstrates for how to email them.

-Your department heads and hiring managers will be heavily involved in the process as mentors - they will be watching the performance of the candidates, determining who is showing the necessary behavioral skills: leadership, initiative, emotional intelligence.
+Your department heads and hiring managers should be heavily involved in the process as mentors.
+They will be watching the performance of the candidates, determining who is showing the necessary behavioral skills such as leadership, initiative, emotional intelligence.

 Be sure to answer the following important questions during the project as a proper guide: